min2ha/ukwa-site/content/target/45808/index.en.md

   "subject": "Brexit"
 }

-# Canary, The: I went undercover at the Labour Party conference, and what I saw left me speechless

 The Fabian Society fringe event was held at Liverpool’s Merseyside Maritime Museum during the same week as the Labour Party conference.
 A Canary reporter went to the event to report on it.